yuliavydra/TEST1/README.md

 ###Prototype Development

->e.Used GitHub to document code commits
+>e.
+Used GitHub to document code commits

 A Private GitHub repository was created as soon as project began.
 As the design process continued, new and changed code was committed to the repository at the end of each workday.
 Once coding was finalized, the repository was made Public to present the prototype for evaluation.

->f.Used Sweagger to document theRESTful API
+>f.
+Used Sweagger to document theRESTful API

 We used Swagger to document the RESTful API.https://app.swaggerhub.com/api/ptortiz/calnotify-api/1.0.1 A screenshot illustrating this can be found [here]().